Create a Flat ZIP Archive in C#

 Introduction

-ZIP files often contain nested archives, making them difficult to manage.
-This guide explains how to flatten ZIP structures by extracting all inner ZIP archives into a single archive using Aspose.ZIP for .NET.
+Managing ZIP files can be challenging, especially when they contain nested archives.
+This guide will walk you through the process of flattening ZIP structures by extracting all inner ZIP archives into a single archive using Aspose.ZIP for .NET.

 Why Create a Flat ZIP?

-• Extracts all nested ZIP contents into one archive.
+• Extracts all nested ZIP contents into one archive: Consolidates files for easier access.

 Table of Contents